 Some of these medications are available in long or short acting formulations.

 Non-stimulant medications used to treat ADHD, include:

 ADHD medications are used to improve children's ability to concentrate and work.
-Sometimes a doctor must prescribe different medications or different dosages before finding the best treatment for a child.
+Sometimes, a doctor must prescribe different medications or different dosages before finding the best treatment for a child.
 Doctors and parents need to carefully monitor children taking medications for ADHD.

-Side effects of ADHD medicines include:
+Side effects of ADHD medicines can include:

 Most side effects are minor and improve with time.
 In some cases, doctors may lower a medication dosage to relieve side effects.